Romanian Homemade Borsch

 Step 10

-Cover with a lid and leave for about 1 day, stirring at least 1-2 times.
+Cover with a lid and let sit for about a day, stirring at least 1-2 times.

 Romanian Homemade Borsch - Step 10